jeancochrane/fastai/README.md

 - You didn't forward the SSH agent to Vagrant
     - Solution: Exit the VM and run `vagrant ssh -- -A`

-#### `./scripts/server` exits with `ssh: Could not resolve hostname : Name or
-service not known`
+#### `./scripts/server` exits with `ssh: Could not resolve hostname : Name or service not known`

 This can happen if the AWS CLI `StartInstances` command returns before the public hostname of the instance is resolvable.
-In this case, try running `./scripts/server` again and you should see the correct output.
+In this case, wait a few seconds and try running
+`./scripts/server` again and you should see the correct output.

 ## Cleaning up